sdiehl/stephendiehl.com/posts/generics.md

 #### Example

-I tried to come up a non-contrived example for illustrating the usefulness of generics, and there are plenty of examples (serializes for JSON, traversals, command line parsers, etc) that are well-documented elsewhere on the web.
+I tried to come up a non-contrived example for illustrating the usefulness of generics, and there are plenty of examples (serializes for JSON, Protocol Buffers, SQL Generation, traversals, command line parsers, etc) that are well-documented elsewhere on the web.
 So let's consider an example based on the silly pun in the title of this article, namely cooking typeclasses.

 So we have a Pie type, naturally.